jk951103/kek/movie gross prediction/README.md

 Some conclusiosn to be made from the EDA process were that budget had somewhat of an influence in how much the movie would make(as one can easily assume), and that the popularity of the director and the actors did not have as big of an influence as one would assume.

 # Pre-Processing
-The 'color', 'language', and 'content_rating' features were one-hot encoded; as they are the only categorical features remaining in the dataset.
+The 'color', 'language', and 'content_rating' features were one-hot encoded, as they are the only categorical features remaining in the dataset.

 ![image](https://user-images.githubusercontent.com/81454133/117600265-3e236700-b111-11eb-93e0-719f833a4e13.png)

-Standard scaling process was skipped; as the intention was to mainly use tree based models; in the case that other regression methods were to be utilized later on, some other feature engineering process would have been done before rescaling the dataset.
+Standard scaling process was skipped, as the intention was to mainly use tree based models.
+In the case that other regression methods were to be utilized later on, some other feature engineering process would have been done before rescaling the dataset.

 # Modeling
 ## Default Random Forest Regressor